mattlab69/HydroMind-Support/README.md

 HydroMind does not collect or share your data.
 Your reminders are stored locally for maximum privacy.

 ## 📫 Contact
-For support, email [support@hydromind.app](mailto:support@hydromind.app) or open an issue here on GitHub.
+For support, open an issue here on GitHub or contact me directly.

 ## 📜 License
 HydroMind is © 2025 M. Minellono All rights reserved.